kaiserfromwork/OCR_receipts/README.md

 ################################## LOGGING ISSUES/THINGS TO IMPROVE ##################################
 - Forgot to create a branch for for implementation (Login in)
-- Need to come up with a "ritual" when staring a new project: venv, intepreter, folder/files, git setup and so on
+- Need to come up with a "ritual" when starting a new project: venv, intepreter, folder/files, git setup and so on
 - Improve folder and venv folder name, having the same name is confusing
 - Figure it out when to setup GitHub actions